victorjatoba/git-merging/BranchProtectionRules.md

 Check how PRs works with checking the rules below:

+- [x] Require a pull request before merging
-- approvals when new commits are pushed
+  - [x] Dismiss stale pull request approvals when new commits are pushed
+- [x] Require status checks to pass before merging
-- Require branches to be up to date before merging
+  - [x] Require branches to be up to date before merging